ptek/clay/README.md

 note, that in pages or layouts You should do a tripple brackets, otherwise the tags will be escaped and You will see html instead of nice formatted text.

+## Configurations

+Clay can be configured to behave specifically to Your development needs.
+To use this, You can create config.yaml in your project directory with following options:

+* `autoreload: true|false` - will autoreload Your site, when you run it via `clay run` and something changes in pages, layouts, texts or static files.
+  This way You can just update Your files and immediately see the changes when You reload Your page.
+This is very useful when You are in the process of the page development or when You write some text and want to see how does it actually look like on the page.

 ----------------------------------------

 ## Licence